17 Delightful Things to Do in Bonn, Germany

 So indulge your sweet tooth (or the kid in you) and pick up some colorful gummies to take home.

-If you’ve been to Bonn, let us know.
+If youโve been, what places to visit in Bonn do you recommend?
+Let us know.
 You can share your thoughts in the Comments section below.

 Our top travel tips and resources

-Vacation homes, condos and rentals: We prefer and use Vrbo (Vacation Rentals by Owner).
+โ Vacation homes, condos and rentals: We prefer and use Vrbo (Vacation Rentals by Owner).

-Tours: For the best local food, walking and other guided tours plus skip-the-line tickets to attractions, check out GetYourGuide and Viator.
+โ Tours: For the best local food, walking and other guided tours, plus skip-the-line tickets to attractions, check out Viator (a TripAdvisor company) and GetYourGuide.

-Car rental: Renting a car is often one of the best ways to explore off the beaten path.
-Discover Cars searches car rental companies so you get the best rates.
+โ Car rental: Renting a car can be a great way to explore off the beaten path.
+Discover Cars searches car rental companies for the lowest rates.

-Travel insurance: SafetyWing is designed for frequent travelers, long-term adventurers and digital nomads.
+โ Travel insurance: SafetyWing is designed for frequent travelers, long-term adventurers and digital nomads.
 It covers medical expenses, lost checked luggage, trip interruption and more.
+We also have and recommend Medjet for global air medical transportation.

-Travel gear: See our travel shop to find the best luggage, accessories and other travel gear.
+โ Travel gear: See our travel shop to find the best luggage, accessories and other travel gear.
 (We suggest these comfy travel sandals for city walking, the beach and kicking about.)

-Need more help planning your trip?
-Check out our travel tips and resources guide for airline booking tips, ways to save money, how to find great hotels and other crazy useful trip planning info.
+โ Need more help planning your trip?
+Check out our travel tips and resources guide for airline booking tips, ways to save money, how to find cool hotels and other useful trip planning info.

-Pssst!
 If you make a booking or purchase through our site, we may earn a small commission (at no cost to you).
 Thanks!

 About the authors